muratk5n/thirdwave/en/README.md

 ---

-"Fumio Kishida, who was elected to the post by Japan’s Parliament, called for more aggressive distribution of wealth to those with lower and middle incomes"
+"Fumio Kishida, who was elected [as PM] by Japan’s Parliament, called for more aggressive distribution of wealth to those with lower and middle incomes"

 ---